googleapis/google-api-nodejs-client/README.md

 google.options({ params: { quotaUser: 'user123@example.com' } });

 // All requests from all services will contain the above query parameter
-// unless overriden either in a service client or in individual API calls.
+// unless overridden either in a service client or in individual API calls.
 ```

 ### Service-client options